Construction, Renovation and Improvement Projects

 Tarastec

 A suite-style community with a private bathroom shared by roommates, designed to accommodate either first-year or sophomore students based on demand.
 The room layouts are similar in design to those of South Campus Plaza.
-The building will offer double occupancy room types.
+The building will offer double-occupancy room types.
+Construction on Tarastec began summer 2025, adding approximately 650 beds to SDSU’s on-campus housing.
+Tarastec is expected to open in fall 2026.

 University Towers East

-A traditional-style hall with communal bathrooms, designed to accommodate first-year students.
-The building will offer double occupancy room types.
+A traditional-style residence hall with communal bathrooms, designed to accommodate first-year students.
+The building will offer double-occupancy room types.
+Construction on University Towers East will begin in late December, adding approximately 720 beds to SDSU’s on-campus housing.
+The new residence hall is expected to open in fall 2027.

 Location

-University Towers East will be situated adjacent to the existing University Towers residence hall on Montezuma Road.
-University Towers East will replace the existing parking lot.
+University Towers East will be located next to the current University Towers on Montezuma Rd., replacing an existing parking lot.

 Phases 2-4

-If approved, phases 2–4 will follow with timelines and specific details to be determined.
+If approved by the California State University Board of Trustees, phases 2–4 will follow with timelines and specific details to be determined.

 Benefits